-Dr. Abdullah is also one of 38 representatives from the broader field of general surgery elected to serve as directors of the American Board of Surgery (ABS), an organization designed to improve the safety of surgical care by assessing the technical qualifications of individual providers and granting board certifications to surgeons.
-Dr. Abdullah serves in the same capacity on ABS’ Board of Pediatric Surgery, which grants certifications to U.S. pediatric surgeons.
+Dr. Abdullah is a Senior Member and past Director of the American Board of Surgery (ABS), an organization designed to improve the safety of surgical care by assessing the technical qualifications of individual providers and granting board certifications to surgeons.
+Dr. Abdullah is also a past Director of ABS’ Board of Pediatric Surgery, which grants certifications to U.S. pediatric surgeons.

 Philosophy: Surgical Care Doesn’t Begin Nor End in the Operating Room

 Dr. Abdullah believes that delivering the safest, most appropriate and timeliest surgical care is predicated on a variety of factors outside of the operating room.
 Surgical care should begin long before patients enter the OR, and last well after they leave it.

 This is why, as a surgical leader and a scientist, Dr. Abdullah is focused on fostering a culture of innovation and discovery that occur at the intersection of clinic, lab, bedside and public health.
 He is dedicated to ensuring that pediatric surgeons are not merely treating the diseases they encounter in the operating room, but also working actively to unravel the basic mechanisms that cause them, as well as identify the systemic factors that influence the quality of care patients receive and how well they fare thereafter.

 - Hirschsprung’s disease

 - Hernia (umbilical, inguinal)